 The North Branch is part of 156-mile Chicago River system that flows in tributaries from the northwest side and north side of the city through downtown and exits the city on the southwest side.
 The combined in-city length of the river's three branches is 23.7 miles.
-The Chicago River is the transportation "infrastructure" that enabled the early city's growth, and is still a working river.
+The Chicago River was the transportation "infrastructure" that enabled the early city's growth, and is still a working river.
 In 1900, to protect the water quality of Lake Michigan, the Main Stem and South Branch were reversed.
-At Ashland Avenue, where the Great Lakes and Mississippi River watersheds meet, the river enters the Illinois and Michigan Canal connecting them.
-In 2000, the City of Chicago "rediscovered" the river, resulting in the Riverwalk, Wild Mile and other initiatives to return the river to the people.
+At Ashland Avenue, where the Great Lakes and Mississippi River watersheds meet, the river enters the Chicago Sanitary and Ship Canal, connecting them.
+Starting in the late 1970's, there was growing awareness that the Chicago River was a neglected resource in the City with significant potential to become a new recreational and environmental asset.
+Throughout the 1990's and early 2000's advocates worked to protect and enhance the river system, which led to the creation of the downtown Riverwalk, and other initiatives to help return people and wildlife to the river.